tellor-io/dataSpecs/types/TRBBridge.md

 Make sure to...
 - wait until at least 100 ethereum blocks have been built on top of the deposit transaction's block before reporting
-- again, do not report a block that has not been finalized
+- again, do not report deposits that have insufficient confirmations or you will be disputed
 - use valid addresses.
 A wrong address as the destinaton can result in loss of funds
+- report the response parameters as read from the bridge contract (including the correct `tip` parameter)
+- after a deposit's aggregate report has reached a consensus of reporters, do not report the same deposit again

 ## Suggested Data Sources

 All the reporters need is a node and the `eth_call` RPC method!

 Deposit info should be read from the TRB token bridge contract on Ethereum.
 Only deposits from the TRB token bridge contract on Ethereum mainnet (evm chain id 1) should be reported to tellor mainnet (cosmos chain id tellor-1).
-The Ethereum mainnet bridge contract is deployed at address [0x5589e306b1920F009979a50B88caE32aecD471E4](https://etherscan.io/address/0x5589e306b1920f009979a50b88cae32aecd471e4).
+The Ethereum mainnet token bridge contract is deployed at address [0x5589e306b1920F009979a50B88caE32aecD471E4](https://etherscan.io/address/0x5589e306b1920f009979a50b88cae32aecd471e4).

 Deposit info can be read from the `deposits` function of the TRB token bridge contract on Ethereum.